dmlaziuk/dmlaziuk.github.io/_posts/2017-12-30-pushkin-contest.md

   **Answer**: Three replaced words separated by commas.

 Level 5:
-**Question**: One line from any verse with one word replaced by any other word from pushkin vocabulary.
+**Question**: One line from any verse with one word replaced by any other word from Pushkin vocabulary.
   **Answer**: Right word and replaced one separated by comma.

 Level 6: